mkarneim/pojobuilder/README.md

 ### Annotating the Pojo ###

-If your Pojo has no constructor (or a public default constructor), you can annotate its *class* with @GeneratePojoBuilder.
+If your pojo has no constructor (or a public default constructor), you can annotate its *class* with `@GeneratePojoBuilder`.

 Let's have a look at the following example pojo:
 ```java